 This dish is healthier for a number of reasons; no gluten, lots of veggies, much lower fat and if you are a klutz like me, you do not risk third degree burns when dropping chilies into hot oil.

 But it does not matter how healthy a dish is if it doesn’t taste good.
 So most importantly, these chilies are seriously delicious.
 In fact, they are positively addictive!

 If you can’t do dairy, either substitute the cheese for a dairy free version or leave it out altogether.
 They are just as yummy without.

 Gluten Free Grilled Chili Relleno Recipe

-6 large Poblano or Anaheim chili peppers (chilies)
+- 6 large Poblano or Anaheim chili peppers

-1 cup frozen corn kernels or 2 fresh corn on the cob — kernels cut off
+- 1 cup frozen corn kernels or 2 fresh corn on the cob with kernels cut off

-1 (15 ounce) can of black beans — drained and rinsed
+- 1 (15-ounce) can black beans drained and rinsed

-1 ½ cups shredded Queso Quesadilla (Mexican melting cheese) or Monterey Jack – use divided
+- 1 ½ cups shredded Queso Quesadilla (Mexican melting cheese) or Monterey Jack divided